gyorilab/covid-19/covid_19/disease_maps/README.md

 Maps (https://covid19map.elixir-luxembourg.org/minerva/) obtained
 through the Minerva API to find relevant INDRA Statements.
-There are two dumps of these statements: a `full` one which contains all INDRA Statements that contain at least one of the disease maps entities, and a `filtered` one which only contains INDRA Statements whose entities are all in the disease maps.
+There are two dumps of these statements: a `full` one which contains all INDRA Statements that contain _at least one_ of the disease maps entities (but can contain other entities as well), and a `filtered` one which only contains INDRA Statements whose entities are _all_ in the disease maps.

 ## Availability